tom-mi/iBrew/README.md

  * WEB: Auto relay when in web mode
  * WEB: API key, login
  * WEB: Settings iBrew (like blocking, patches, other stuff)
+ * WEB: All REST api has no error check...
  * JAVASCRIPT: JSON Rest API
  * OTHER: Guides to Smarthome controllers
  * ME: hugs!